Regeneron STS 2022 Application Now Closed!

-The 2019 Regeneron STS Finalists Week was action packed.
-Meet the finalists, take a peek behind the scenes at Public Day, and share the excitement of the awards gala in our highlights video.
-For more detailed information, view the 2019 Winners’ Press Release
+The 2020 Regeneron STS Finalists Week, held virtually for the first time, was a unique experience for this year’s finalists.
+Meet the finalists, take a peek behind the scenes, and share the excitement of the awards gala in our highlights video.
+For more detailed information, view the 2020 Winners’ Press Release

 Amber Yang, 2017 Regeneron Science Talent Search

 “The Science Talent Search is arguably the most reputable science competition for high schoolers in the entire world.”